vinhdang111/french-equities-financial-analysis/README.md

 1. Run `sql/schema.sql` to create the clean tables.
 2. Import the 4 raw CSVs as staging tables (see comments in `sql/load_and_clean.sql` for exact table names).
 3. Run `sql/load_and_clean.sql` to populate the clean tables.

+Finally, open and run `notebooks/02_financial_ratios_eda.ipynb` to compute ratios and reproduce the analysis.

 ## Author